 A selection of Revision Guides is available for older children revising for GCSEs.

-Staff section stock a range of pedagogy titles for teachers and trainee teachers to use; we are a Teaching School and our library reflects the needs of our whole community.
+Staff section stock a range of pedagogy titles for teachers and trainee teachers to use.
 Additionally, we are home to the staff “Reading Well” collection which includes Booker Prize nominations.

 The Reference Section includes dictionaries and encyclopaedias, atlases, maps and local history, as well as a more general selection of reference works.